Appledore, Kent: Parkwood

+Heading north from Appledore towards Brattle, there is a car park along Woodchurch Road.
+Parking is free for visitors.
+In a survey of countryside sites and parks visited in the last year, around 1% of respondents said they visited Parkwood.
+This was a total of 3 people.Traditional rotational coppicing is actively used in the management of the woods.
+This benefits the nesting of nuthatch, woodpeckers and warblers.
+Oak from coppicing was used for Shorne Woods Country Park's visitor centre as oak thinnings. for the door and window joinery.

-The wood, is surrounded by three other woods, Great Heron Wood (to the North), Little Heron Wood (to the East) and Butness Wood (further to the East).
+Plant species include wood rush and St John’s Wort, and in the late spring bluebells can be spotted.
+The wood is surrounded by three others: Great Heron Wood (to the north), Little Heron Wood (to the east) and Butness Wood (further to the east).
+In 2013, around fifty shoes tied to the branches of an oak tree would be discovered by a local councillor.

 In popular culture

 Appledore was the setting for A. A. Milne's famous verse poem, "The Knight Whose Armour Didn't Squeak".
 Milne lived 29 mi west in Hartfield, Sussex.
 The fictional village of Plummergen, in the "Miss Seeton" series of crime novels by Heron Carvic, is based on Appledore.
 Appledore features in the series Darling Buds of May.